Grant Decision Process

 - Each applicant will be notified in writing shortly after a decision on its proposal has been made.

 - If a grant award is authorized, the grantee is asked to sign a written Grant Agreement that describes the purpose and conditions of the grant.
-Funds are generally disbursed to grantees at the end of the calendar year, unless it is determined that the urgency of the situation requires earlier funding.

 - Unfortunately, due to limited funds, many meritorious requests cannot be funded.
 Please understand that the Foundation’s decision not to make a grant does not necessarily reflect any disapproval of the merits of the proposal or of the applicant organization.